cortexproject/cortex/docs/operations/blocks-storage.md

 ### Compactor

-The **compactor** is an optional - but highly recommended - service which compacts multiple blocks of a given tenant into a single optimized larger block.
+The **compactor** is an optional - but highly recommended - service which compacts multiple Blocks of a given tenant into a single optimized larger Block.
 The compactor has two main benefits:

-1. Vertically compact blocks uploaded by all ingesters for the same time range
+1. Vertically compact Blocks uploaded by all ingesters for the same time range
-2. Horizontally compact blocks with small time ranges into a single larger block
+2. Horizontally compact Blocks with small time ranges into a single larger Block

-The **vertical compaction** compacts all the blocks of a tenant uploaded by any ingester for the same block range period (defaults to 2 hours) into a single block, de-duplicating samples that are originally written to N blocks as effect of the replication.
+The **vertical compaction** compacts all the Blocks of a tenant uploaded by any ingester for the same Block range period (defaults to 2 hours) into a single Block, de-duplicating samples that are originally written to N Blocks as effect of the replication.

-The **horizontal compaction** triggers after the vertical compaction and compacts several blocks belonging to adjacent small range periods (2 hours) into a single larger block.
+The **horizontal compaction** triggers after the vertical compaction and compacts several Blocks belonging to adjacent small range periods (2 hours) into a single larger Block.
 Despite the total block chunks size doesn't change after this compaction, it may have a significative impact on the reduction of the index size and its index header kept in memory by queriers.

 The compactor is **stateless**.